$ ($50 USD and under)

 VANCOUVER This morning, an included city tour highlights Stanley Park, Chinatown, the harbor, beaches, and more.
 The rest of the day is at leisure; your Tour Director can suggest ways to further explore the city.
 Maybe take a water taxi to Granville Island with outdoor markets, street musicians, and waterfront cafés.
 Or, visit historic Gastown with its steam-powered clock.

-VANCOUVER–KELOWNA Our journey begins in British Columbia’s fertile valleys and continues through rich mountain forests to Lake Okanagan.
+VANCOUVER–KELOWNA Our journey begins in British Columbia’s fertile valleys and continues through rich mountain forests to Okanagan Lake.
 Travel along the lake to the resort city of Kelowna, beautifully situated on the lake shore and surrounded by orchards and vineyards.
 Sample local wines on the included winery tour.

 KELOWNA–BANFF NATIONAL PARK Motor north through the Okanagan Valley, famous for its peaches and vineyards.
 Climb up 4,379-foot-high Rogers Pass in Glacier National Park.
 Take a break at the pass, perfect for photos of the rugged mountains, glaciers, and waterfalls.
 Enter Yoho National Park and ascend Kicking Horse Pass at 5,421 feet.
-Reach Banff National Park, gateway to the majestic Canadian Rockies.
-An orientation tour includes Banff’s unspoiled beauty.
+Reach Banff National Park, Canada’s first national park, known for its unparalleled mountain scenery nestled in the heart of the magnificent Canadian Rockies.
+An orientation tour highlights Banff’s unspoiled beauty.